TanAlex/express-admin-tool/readme.md

 # Node Express Admin Tool

-This is a project to use Node + Express + MySQL + Redis + Session + NodeMailer It will serve as a template for all Admin Tools related web applications
+This is a project to use Node + Express + Vue + VeeValidate + Webpack + MySQL + Redis + Session + NodeMailer
+It will serve as a template for all Admin Tools related web applications on Node platform

 ## Getting Started

 Here is the steps to setup environment on AWS

-### Setup Node and Docer
+### Setup Node and Docker

 Install Node on AWS AMI server
 ```